JetBrains/projector-docker/README.md

 After that, enable it on the client-side by adding the `wss` query parameter like this: <http://localhost:8080/projector/?wss>.
 Make sure that your browser trusts the certificate you use.

 **Q**: Can I assign a **connection password**?
 **A**: Yes, you can set a password that will be validated on connection start on the server.
+There are two variants of access: **full** (read/write) when you can control UI via mouse and keyboard and **read-only** when you can only watch.
-On the server-side, provide the `ORG_JETBRAINS_PROJECTOR_SERVER_HANDSHAKE_TOKEN` environment variable containing the password.
+On the server-side, provide the `ORG_JETBRAINS_PROJECTOR_SERVER_HANDSHAKE_TOKEN` environment variable containing the password for full access and the `ORG_JETBRAINS_PROJECTOR_SERVER_RO_HANDSHAKE_TOKEN` environment variable for read-only access.
 On the client-side, you can specify the password in query parameters like this: <http://localhost:8080/projector/?token=mySecretPassword>.
+If you don't set passwords, by default they are equal to `null`.
+If rw and ro passwords are the same, the server gives full access to clients with a correct password.

 **Q**: I’ve mounted the home dir in **Docker** container and it seems that I **can’t edit files**, there are exceptions about permissions and missing files.
 What to do?
 **A**: It can happen when the owner of the directory on the host is root.
 So you should recreate the directory on the host yourself with normal user permissions.